Broome v Cassell & Co Ltd: House of Lords

-An appeal was lodged to the Judicial functions of the House of Lords|House of Lords.
+An appeal was lodged to the Judicial functions of the House of Lords.
 A panel constituted of Lord Hailsham of St Marylebone LC, Lord Reid, Lord Morris of Borth-y-Gest, Viscount Dilhorne, Lord Wilberforce, Lord Diplock, and Lord Kilbrandon, heard the appeal over 13 days in November and December 1971.
 Exceptionally, seven law lords sat for the appeal, whereas appeals to the House of Lords were usually heard by panels of five.

 On 23 February 1972, the House of Lords dismissed the appeals.
 A majority of the House (Viscount Dilhorne, Lord Wilberforce and Lord Diplock dissenting) found that the trial judge had adequately directed the jury on the question of exemplary damages, and that the jury's award of damages, though large, was not unreasonable.

 However, Lord Hailsham criticised the Court of Appeal in very strong terms for instructing trial judges to ignore the House of Lords' decision in Rookes v Barnard:The fact is, and I hope it will never be necessary to say so again, that, in the hierarchical system of courts which exists in this country, it is necessary for each lower tier, including the Court of Appeal, to accept loyally the decisions of the higher tiers.
 Where decisions manifestly conflict, the decision in Young v.
 Bristol Aeroplane Co.
 Ltd. [1944] K.B.
 718 offers guidance to each tier in matters affecting its own decisions.
 It does not entitle it to question considered decisions in the upper tiers with the same freedom.
 Even this House, since it has taken freedom to review its own decisions, will do so cautiously.Lord Hailsham then went on to defend Lord Devlin's decision as being compatible with previous decisions of the House of Lords, which Lord Denning had suggested went against the holding in Rookes v Barnard.

 Lord Reid criticised exemplary damages as anomalous and opposed their extension to any class of case which was not covered by previous authority.
 For his part, Lord Wilberforce thought that the "heavy, indeed exorbitant" English costs system already gave English civil justice a punitive element.
 However, he thought Lord Devlin did not mean to limit punitive damages in defamation cases.

 Julius Stone described the Lords' decision as "what may well be the most hostile affirmation of a Court of Appeal decision in our history."